Steven Deana

-Steven Deana (born 4 March 1990) is a Swiss professional footballer who plays as a goalkeeper for Servette FC.
+Steven Deana (born 4 March 1990) is a Swiss professional footballer who plays as a goalkeeper, most recently for Swiss Super League side Grasshopper Club Zürich.

 Career

 Deana began his career with FC Wetzikon and joined FC Effretikon in summer 2003.
 After only one season with Effretikon, he was scouted from FC Winterthur in June 2005.
 Shortly after, he left Winterthur to sign a youth contract with Grasshopper Club Zürich.

 On 21 June 2009, he left Grasshoppers of the Swiss Super League and signed his first professional contract with the Liechtensteiner club FC Vaduz.

 He moved MSV Duisburg on 29 August 2019.
 He left Duisburg at the end of the 2020–21 season.
 Afterwards, he joined Servette FC.

+On 15 February 2024, he joined Grasshopper Club Zürich for the remainder of the season to compensate for the injury of backup goalkeeper Manuel Kuttin.
+He departed the club again on 19 June 2024, following the end of the season.
+He made a single appearance for Grasshoppers, a 0–1 home loss to his previous club FC Lugano.